LFoged/getir_test/README.md

 Solution to the 'Getir case study'.
 A `Node.js` REST API, using `express.js` framework.

 The app is deployed to Heroku.
-The app will respond to `POST` requests at URL: `https://getir-louis-foged.herokuapp.com/api/records`.
+It responds to `POST` requests at URL: `https://getir-louis-foged.herokuapp.com/api/records`.

 ## Overview